 - Big "NO!"/Rule of Three: The kids shouted their first no when a snow storm got them stuck inside school; their second when they realized it'd make them miss Christmas; and the last and loudest when Principal Skinner announced his lame Christmas movie could be watched again.

-- Call Back: Upon reading his permanent record, Bart read "Underachiever and proud of it?" and asked how old that thing was.
+- Continuity Nod: Upon reading his permanent record, Bart read "Underachiever and proud of it?" and asked how old that thing was.

 - Also, Flanders asks Homer whatever happened to his Mr. Plow business (for those who don't know, an unseasonably warm winter and Komatsu Motors repossessing the plow Homer never made payments on is why Homer doesn't have his Mr. Plow business anymore), and points out that he still has the jacket (which Homer kept around because Marge likes it when Homer wears it in bed).